arimorc/air-react-forms/README.md

 ### Accessing the form's data
 Until now, we've only used a blatantly useless `console.log` method as our form's onSubmit.
 Let's take a better look at how to use the `handleSubmit` method.

-The `handleSubmit` method take a callback value parameter, which will be called after a complete form validation has been made and no error has been generated.
-The callback method parameter will be provided the form's data in the following format :
+The `handleSubmit` method takes a callback value parameter, which will be called after a complete form validation has been made and no error has been generated.
+The callback method parameter will receive the form's data in the following format :

 ```js
 {
   input_name: inputValue,